 The stomach flu (norovirus) is an acute form of gastroenteritis, or inflamed stomach or intestinal lining caused by a virus, bacteria or parasite.
 In this case, a virus causes the stomach flu, and when you come down with the stomach flu, the symptoms are hard to miss.
 What’s more, the stomach flu is highly contagious and easily spreads from person-to-person from direct contact or shared food and drink.
 That means if one member of your family gets the stomach flu, it’s highly likely others in your household will, too.

-Data from the Centers for Disease Control shows that norovirus is on the rise in spring 2023.
+Data from the Centers for Disease Control norovirus national dashboard shows the latest trends across the United States.

 What are the symptoms of stomach flu?

 The symptoms of the stomach flu range from minor aches to debilitating stomach pain and most often present as the following: